plibin/bfts/README.md

 - Gaussian with fixed variance and linear means: linear
 - Gaussian with fixed variance and polynomial means: polynomial
 - Cartoon caption contest: captions
-- Olivier's Poisson environment: poisson-olivier
+- Olivier's Poisson environment: poisson_olivier
 - scaled Gaussian, inspired by epidemiological models: scaled_gaussian

 These environments can be parameterized using the python dictionary notation.
 The linear environment has for example 2 parameters: the number of arms (n) and the variance (var).
 For example, to denote a linear environment with 100 arms and a variance of .25, use "linear{'n':100, 'var':.25}".